 Højbro Plads, Copenhagen, during Christmas

-I decided to write this post in fashion of the 'first names' thread I started before and with thriller novels that comes in sequel.
-With five book series, five novelist and five main characters.
+I decided to write this post in fashion of the 'first names' thread I started before and with thriller novels that come in sequels.
+With five book series, five novelists, and five main characters.
 Perhaps the best description of the first character is to introduce a public square in the heart of Copenhagen.
 Højbro Plads.
-The place where no tourist misses to visit and the place where Cotton Malone, the hero from the Steve Berry's stories lives and owns a bookshop.
-This is, sort of, his base of operations and the place that provided great action and suspense in couple of novels.
+The place where no tourist misses to visit and the place where Cotton Malone, the hero from Steve Berry's stories, lives and owns a bookshop.
+This is, sort of, his base of operations and the place that provided great action and suspense in a couple of novels.
 Needless to say, several years ago, when we visited Copenhagen, I definitely wanted to see the place myself and to experience the feeling from the books.
-I surely have nothing to add to the Steve's choosing of the Cotton's home, except to recommend a visit during the Christmas time.
-Because of festivity and ... sausages.
-Perhaps, if you ask many people about Danish national cuisine and their prime dish, first thing that will come to their minds are pastry and cookies.
+I surely have nothing to add to Steve's choosing of the Cotton's home, except to recommend a visit during the Christmas time.
+Because of festivity and... sausages.
+Perhaps if you ask many people about Danish national cuisine and their prime dish, the first thing that will come to their minds are pastry and cookies.
 Not me.
-When I go to Denmark, one of the reasons are their sausages.
-And the best ones can be found on the street, like those in above image.
-The only problem with Danish sausages is that they come in wide variety of flavour, sizes and aromas.
-You cannot try them all with just one visit of Højbro Plads or other places.
-So if you like them like I do, prepare to be frequent visitor of Danish capital especially on holidays.
+When I go to Denmark, one of the reasons is their sausages.
+And the best ones can be found on the street, like those in the above image.
+The only problem with Danish sausages is that they come in a wide variety of flavors, sizes, and aromas.
+You cannot try them all with just one visit to Højbro Plads or other places.
+So if you like them like I do, prepare to be frequent visitors of the Danish capital, especially on holidays.

 Cotton Malone series by Steve Berry

-But and to get back to Steve Berry and his series of twelve books of Cotton's adventures (so far), I have to admit that I didn't read them all.
-I learned about the series late - perhaps in the time when I switched reading from paper to Kindle and in the process skipped several from the middle.
-I read them enough though to state the obvious - the writing and the storytelling are gradually improved and getting better and better with every new book.
-The stories are of course not linked, they are stand alone novels, but the characters are more than connected and intersected in many ways and this can only be understood with reading entire sequel.
-The research of the background is thorough and I love Steve's final chapter with "separating facts from fiction" and if you add plots and twists from both history and present time of many global nations, these books definitely offers more than just entertainment.
-Events are described to the level that there is almost no need for later googling and further research and that's what I like the most with this series.
-I remember I learned a lot about history of Antarctica, China, Korea, Alexandria, US and countries throughout Europe including Russia.
-I have just finished reading the last novel "The Lost Order" and needless to say that my knowledge about America and their Civil War expanded a lot.
-If you asked me yesterday about the cause of it, I would promptly say 'slavery', but today after this book (and others before, especially the one with plot knitted around Mormons in Utah and the previous one related to cold war) I definitely learned a lot more about true complexity of the 18th and 19th century as well as all the political relations in present days between countries and intelligence services throughout the world.
-Conclusion for this series would be simple - if you like political thriller search no more.
+But to get back to Steve Berry and his series of twelve books of Cotton's adventures (so far), I have to admit that I didn't read them all.
+I learned about the series late—perhaps in the time when I switched reading from paper to Kindle and, in the process, skipped several from the middle.
+I read them enough though to state the obvious—the writing and the storytelling are gradually improved and getting better and better with every new book.
+The stories are, of course, not linked; they are stand-alone novels, but the characters are more than connected and intersected in many ways, and this can only be understood by reading the entire sequel.
+The research of the background is thorough, and I love Steve's final chapter with "separating facts from fiction", and if you add plots and twists from both the history and present time of many global nations, these books definitely offer more than just entertainment.
+Events are described to the level that there is almost no need for later googling and further research, and that's what I like the most with this series.
+I remember I learned a lot about the history of Antarctica, China, Korea, Alexandria, the US, and countries throughout Europe, including Russia.
+I have just finished reading the last novel, "The Lost Order", and needless to say that my knowledge about America and their Civil War expanded a lot.
+If you asked me yesterday about the cause of it, I would promptly say 'slavery', but today after this book (and others before, especially the one with plot knitted around Mormons in Utah and the previous one related to the Cold War), I definitely learned a lot more about the true complexity of the 18th and 19th centuries as well as all the political relations in present days between countries and intelligence services throughout the world.
+Conclusion for this series would be simple: if you like political thrillers, search no more.
 Enough said.

 Alex Cross series by James Patterson

-Next in line, after Cotton Malone and his 12 novels is Alex Cross, another great character introduced in book "Along Came a Spider", the classic thriller from 1993 written by James Patterson.
+Next in line, after Cotton Malone and his 12 novels, is Alex Cross, another great character introduced in the book "Along Came a Spider", the classic thriller from 1993 written by James Patterson.
 The writing is amazing.
-Chapters are short and always force you to start reading another one in search for more information and it goes effectively well from true punk-ish style narrated by the main character, toward the well described other chapters when action goes from leading investigation to the villains or other characters.
-The main impression with this book (and others I read so far) is that it gives you strong feeling of plausibility of the full story.
+Chapters are short and always force you to start reading another one in search of more information, and it goes effectively well from the true punk-ish style narrated by the main character toward the well-described other chapters when action goes from the leading investigation to the villains or other characters.
+The main impression with this book (and others I read so far) is that it gives you a strong feeling of plausibility of the full story.
 Not just the crime story but also the credibility of how the system works.
-Even though Cross is, in a way, the leader in the large police chase, there are no moments of epiphany in this book, like we used to in so many novels and movies where one brilliant character does all the work and in true hero style saves the lives of all the others.
-No, in here, you will find the real team work and true relations between several agencies and law in action.
-I did read several more books from the Alex Cross series (shown in the image above) but I have to admit it was all in the paperback time.
-There are twice as many novels in this sequel comparing to Steve Berry's but to tell the truth, pure and raw crime stories like these are not high in my priority list.
-But I do love action and crime solving and I am sure more Alex Cross stories will be loaded into my Kindle's memory.
-One already has - "I, Alex Cross" is the very next book I intend to read in the future as it seems that is probably the best so far according to other reviews.
+Even though Cross is, in a way, the leader in the large police chase, there are no moments of epiphany in this book, like we used to in so many novels and movies where one brilliant character does all the work and, in true hero style, saves the lives of all the others.
+No, in here you will find the real teamwork and true relations between several agencies and law in action.
+I did read several more books from the Alex Cross series (shown in the image above), but I have to admit it was all in the paperback time.
+There are twice as many novels in this sequel compared to Steve Berry's, but to tell the truth, pure and raw crime stories like these are not high on my priority list.
+But I do love action and crime solving, and I am sure more Alex Cross stories will be loaded into my Kindle's memory.
+One already has - "I, Alex Cross" is the very next book I intend to read in the future, as it seems that is probably the best so far according to other reviews.

 Will Piper series by Glenn Cooper

 Surely, thriller as a genre cannot survive on it's own.
-It requires a background story as a bottom layer and in previous two series, reality is dominant and conspiracies are believable.
-The world around us is filled with political agenda and criminal behaviour and to base stories upon that is not a big brainer.
-On the other end, "Library of The Dead" by Glenn Cooper and it's sequel novels "Book of Souls" and "The Librarians" are something entirely else.
+It requires a background story as a bottom layer, and in the previous two series, reality is dominant and conspiracies are believable.
+The world around us is filled with political agendas and criminal behavior, and to base stories upon that is not a big brainer.
+On the other end, "Library of the Dead" by Glenn Cooper and it's sequel novels "Book of Souls" and "The Librarians" are something entirely else.
 The stories behind Will Piper adventures are much, much suitable for the hot sand and lazy days of one summertime or any leisure time no matter when.
-It has it all, great mystery that remains mystery to the very end with lots of action, guns and villains all over the place with one dedicated hero portrayed with all his good and bad sides and all that filled with tiny dose of humor.
+It has it all: great mystery that remains mystery to the very end, with lots of action, guns, and villains all over the place, with one dedicated hero portrayed with all his good and bad sides and all that filled with a tiny dose of humor.
 Pure entertainment.
-If you go for this, and I couldn't recommend it more, prepare to swallow the trilogy in a record time.
-It really occupies you from dusk till dawn and writing is very well done with all it's chapters jumping from one timeline to another.
-What I also liked very much in Glenn Cooper's trilogy is how nicely he used "the library" story to explain many historical and modern puzzles, like possible explanation of evolution in christian religion, existence of prophets and psychics, background of nowadays governmental conspiracies and with usage of well known people in history of mankind he managed to give good credits to the whole thing and to mask the fiction into great thriller.
-As for the mystery theme in all three novels and the divine (or whatever it is) connection related to our already written destiny on this world, even though it is walking on the very thin wire it serves the purpose as the backbone of the story and never goes on the front light.
-Yes, it triggers, at least with me, couple of thoughts of good and old dilemmas of what life along with soul really is and whether or not we are just bunch of dummies in the hands of one master puppeteer, but still, in the end, this is there just in form of one great entertainment and nothing more.
+If you go for this, and I couldn't recommend it more, prepare to swallow the trilogy in record time.
+It really occupies you from dusk till dawn, and the writing is very well done, with all it's chapters jumping from one timeline to another.
+What I also liked very much in Glenn Cooper's trilogy is how nicely he used "the library" story to explain many historical and modern puzzles, like possible explanation of evolution in Christian religion, existence of prophets and psychics, background of nowadays governmental conspiracies, and with the usage of well-known people in the history of mankind, he managed to give good credit to the whole thing and to mask the fiction into a great thriller.
+As for the mystery theme in all three novels and the divine (or whatever it is) connection related to our already written destiny on this world, even though it is walking on the very thin wire, it serves the purpose as the backbone of the story and never goes on the front light.
+Yes, it triggers, at least with me, a couple of thoughts of good and old dilemmas of what life along with the soul really is and whether or not we are just bunches of dummies in the hands of one master puppeteer, but still, in the end, this is there just in the form of one great entertainment and nothing more.

 Travis Chase series by Patrick Lee